 Jonathan VanAntwerpen is an author, editor, and program director.
 Originally trained as a philosopher, he received his Ph.D. in sociology from the University of California, Berkeley.
+He is currently director of the Religion and Theology Program at the Henry Luce Foundation in New York City.

 Prior to joining the Luce Foundation in 2014, Jonathan served for a decade on the staff of the Social Science Research Council (SSRC).
 At the SSRC, he established a new program on religion and public life, launched a suite of experimental digital publishing platforms, served as acting director of communications, worked to incubate a new initiative on knowledge and culture in a digital age, and organized and convened a wide range of academic and public events.